Orders Are Orders (1936 film)

 Orders Are Orders (German: Befehl ist Befehl) is a 1936 German comedy film directed by Alwin Elling and starring Weiss Ferdl, Trude Hesterberg and Eric Helgar.
 It was shot at the Halensee Studios in Berlin.

 Synopsis

 Bavarian Sergeant Josef Murr tries to readjust to civilian life after twelve years serving in the German Army.
-At first he struggles to settle in various jobs, buy eventually flourishes when he is called upon to impose discipline on the staff of a badly-managed hotel.
+At first he struggles to settle in various jobs, but eventually flourishes when he is called upon to impose discipline on the staff of a badly managed hotel.